 You’ve woken up bright and early.
 7:50 am on a Tuesday.
-You cast a glance at your smug roommate in their immaculate fortress of fluff and comfort.
+You cast a glance at your smug roommate in their fortress of fluff.
 A look of contempt and pride on their sleeping face.
-You have to begin your backbreaking day, and this bag of bones gets an additional 45 minutes of slumber before sauntering and stumbling about for another 16 hours.
+You have to begin your backbreaking day, and this bag of bones gets an additional 45 minutes of slumber before stumbling about for another 16 hours.

 And still, you’re expected to tread lightly?
 Open your drawers with tenderness?
 Close the bathroom door before you use it?